gchis66/cloudy-calc/README.md

 # Cloudy Calculator

-A powerful Chrome extension calculator with advanced mathematical functions and features.
+A powerful Chrome extension calculator with advanced mathematical functions and features for quick calculations directly in your browser.

 ## Features

-- Basic arithmetic operations (addition, subtraction, multiplication, division)
+- **Basic Arithmetic**: Addition, subtraction, multiplication, division
-- Advanced math functions through the fcal library
+- **Advanced Math Functions**: Powered by the fcal library for complex expressions
-- Mathematical constants (PI)
-- Variable assignment and usage
-- Unit conversion capabilities
+- **Mathematical Constants**: Support for PI (case-insensitive)
+- **Variables**: Store and reuse values with custom variable assignment
+- **Chained Calculations**: Continue calculations with previous answers
+- **Factorial Calculations**: Calculate factorials with both n! and factorial(n) notation
-- Factorial calculations
+- **Command History**: View and recall previous calculations
-- Command history
-- Google search integration
+- **Google Search Integration**: Search calculation-related information directly
+- **Customizable Appearance**: Choose between light and dark themes
+- **Pop-out Calculator**: Use the calculator in a separate window

 ## Usage